Smoked Mackerel Pâté

 The Wonderful Atlantic Mackerel

 There are a number of reasons why I like mackerel.
-Many reasons stem from the days I used to go fishing with my Dad off the South Coast of Cornwall in the West of England.
+Many of these stem from the days I used to go fishing with my late dear Dad off the South Coast of Cornwall in the West of England.

 We would get up early and go down to the Logan Rock or Minack Rock and throw our lines out.